Quantum Kinetic Uncertainty Relations in Mesoscopic Conductors at Strong Coupling

 This differs from the case of the two-time activity in Eq.~\eqref{eq:QD-act-weak}, since the integration over $\tau$ (corresponding to the zero frequency component) makes the steady-state activity scale as $\mathcal{O}(\Gamma)$, in contrast to the $\mathcal{O}(\Gamma^2)$ scaling of the two-time activity.
 By inserting Eq.~\eqref{eq:Ass_dqd} into Eq.~\eqref{eq:Ass_dqd_wc}, shifting the energies by $\epsilon_d$, and performing the change of variable $\epsilon \to \Gamma \omega$ (with $\omega$ an adimensional variable), we obtain

+where we recall the definition on the statistical factors $F_{\alpha\beta}(\epsilon)=f_\alpha(\epsilon)\bigl[1-f_\beta(\epsilon)\bigr]$, expressed in terms of the Fermi--Dirac distributions.
 In the weak-coupling limit $\Gamma \to 0$, assuming $g/\Gamma$ remains constant (as required in the local master equation regime), the Fermi functions can be evaluated at $\epsilon_d$ and factored out of the integral.
 The resulting expression can be explicitly integrated to recover the result obtained from the Master Equation:

 The same procedure applies to the activity at the right lead and, consequently, to the total activity.